LorenzoNegri/Python-Labs/basics.md

-<a name="some-id"></a> Next, below, I showcase some coding of what you can find the links above.
+Next, below, I showcase some coding of what you can find the links above.